-You update the user principal name (UPN) of an on-premises Active Directory Domain Services (AD DS) user account to use a different single sign-on (SSO)-enabled domain suffix.
-However, directory synchronization doesn't propagate the change from one federated domain directly to another federated domain for a user ID in Microsoft Office 365.
+You update the user principal name (UPN) of an on-premises Active Directory Domain Services (AD DS) user account to use a different federated domain.
+However, directory synchronization doesn't propagate the change from one federated domain directly to another federated domain for a user ID in a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune.

-When the user object is being synced to Microsoft cloud services, you receive the following error message in the synchronization error report:
+When the user object is being synced to the cloud service, you receive the following error message in the synchronization error report:

 Unable to update this object in Microsoft Online Services, because the attribute FederatedUser.UserPrincipalName is not valid.
 Update the value in your local Active Directory

-This problem occurs because you can't use Office 365 tools in a single step to change the UPN suffix of a user ID from one SSO-enabled domain suffix to another SSO-enabled domain suffix.
+This problem occurs because the service doesn't allow you to change the federated domain suffix of a user to a different federated domain suffix.

 To work around this problem, use one of the following methods.